-When it comes to digital marketing, the number of three-letter acronyms is so high, sometimes we find our heads spinning!
+When it comes to digital marketing, the number of three-letter acronyms is so high, that sometimes we find our heads spinning!
 But don’t worry.

 What is SEO?